JuniorLopes09/codex/README.md

--A, --ascii | Use ASCII table instead of alphabet on Caesar Cipher -b, --bruteforce | Caesar bruteforce mode (Starts from 1 and increment the rotation until the specified rotation) -c, --cipher | Specifies the cipher method to decode -k, --key | Specifies the key for Vigenère decoder
+-A, --ascii | Use ASCII table instead of alphabet on Caesar Cipher -b, --bruteforce | Caesar bruteforce mode (Starts from 1 and increment the rotation until the specified rotation) -c, --cipher | Specifies the cipher method to decode -f, --file | Read input from file
+-F, --force | Force the decoder to print non-printable characters -k, --key | Specifies the key for Vigenère decoder
 -l, --less | Return only the decoded text
--f, --file | Read input from file
+-L, --list | Show all available ciphers
--F, --force | Force the decoder to print non-printable characters -n, --num, | Return the numeric value instead of ASCII -o, --output | Write the result in a file
+-n, --num, | Return the numeric value instead of ASCII -o, --output | Write the result in a file
 -q, --quiet | Do not print the result on screen